slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Excel never dies

+2021-04-18

+- Like cats, Excel has nine lives - or seven in some countries.

 ### Addiction to outrage

 2021-04-13